What is Vitrectomy?

 Our sutureless technique uses very small (25 gauge) instruments.
-By only removing floaters and a limited amount of vitreous, we have decreased the need for subsequent cataract surgery from as high as 40% of cases to only 23% of our cases after two years.
+By only removing floaters and a limited amount of vitreous, we have decreased the need for subsequent cataract surgery from as high as 80% of cases to only 16.9% of our cases after three years.

 This 10-minute procedure is done under local anesthesia in an ambulatory surgery center, not a hospital, making the process that much quicker and painless.